To what degree should any council, even one of the biggest in the country, shoulder the effects of what is a national and international issue?

-The Conservatives gained a seat from UKIP in Thanet and gained a seat from the Lib Dems in Torridge.
+The Green Party gained a seat from Labour in Norwich.
+The Conservatives gained a seat from the Lib Dems in Aberdeenshire.

 Red tape should be lifted to allow the Zoom era to continue.
 It can raise awareness and engagement.

 Many Conservative councils do not even charge a fee for providing this service.
 The arrangement should end.

 Plus: the Public Accounts Committee fails to challenge Council waste.
 Nottingham still in the lead for extortionate tax.

 A report has found that empty commercial and retail buildings, owned by local authorities, could be converted into 19,500 homes.

 The only contests this week were in London.
 Labour held two seats in Waltham Forest.